 You should allow 45 minutes to an hour for your first visit.
 Our offices are set up just like any typical doctor's office.
 We are singular in our treatment, so the only other patients you will see will be here for the same addiction challenges that you are facing.
 You will check in with our staff and fill out intake forms.
-Feel free to download the forms ahead of time, fill them out and bring them with you.
-After you finish the forms, you will give a urine sample and we will take your vitals.
-At that point you are ready to see the doctor.
-Your first appointment should take twenty to thirty minutes with the doctor.
-After your appointment, the doctor will determine what the best course of action will be.
+Feel free to download the forms ahead of time or fill them out and bring them with you.
+After you finish the forms, you will give a urine sample and then a medical assistant will take your vitals and ask you some questions about your history.
+At that point you are ready to see one of our providers.
+Your first appointment should take twenty to thirty minutes with the provider.
+During your appointment, your provider will determine what the best course of action will be.
 You will be assigned a case manager who will follow up with you in the next day or so.

 What happens at my first visit?

 Do I need to be in withdrawal before I take my first dose of Suboxone or other buprenorphine medication?